akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 It is time, then, for all of us to wake up and strengthen what remains and is about to die, lest the Lord judge our works as being incomplete in the sight of God.

+> Or do you suppose it is to no purpose that the Scripture says, "He yearns jealously over the
+> spirit that he has made to dwell in us"?
+But he gives more grace.
+Therefore it says, "God opposes
+> the proud but gives grace to the humble."
+Submit yourselves therefore to God.
+Resist the devil,
+> and he will flee from you.
+Draw near to God, and he will draw near to you.
+Cleanse your hands, you
+> sinners, and purify your hearts, you double-minded.
+Be wretched and mourn and weep.
+Let your
+> laughter be turned to mourning and your joy to gloom.
+Humble yourselves before the Lord, and he
+> will exalt you.
+> James 4:5–10